 Another deployment variation is to set up multiple redundant sites, typically across a WAN network, which provides high availability for stateful sessions.
 This setup can be seen in Figure 3.11, "Site Deployment With Multiple Sites" If the load balancer in one site goes down, the other site can resume processing requests with the authenticated user session running without interruption.
 If an AM server goes down, it fails over to another AM server while also keeping the authenticated user session active with uninterrupted service.

-Policy agent configuration and other configuration data can be shared among multiple, redundant sites, so that if one site fails, the other site can continue without requiring re-logging.
+Web and Java agent configuration and other configuration data can be shared among multiple, redundant sites, so that if one site fails, the other site can continue without requiring re-logging.

 For optimum performance, you want to keep sites local to your geographical location with session high availability taking place only within a data center.
 The possible loss of a data center means clients must reestablish sessions, which may be an acceptable trade-off given the performance cost of highly-replicated systems across multiple sites over WAN.
 You must determine the optimum topology based on your performance and availability objectives.